soudev/knowledge.mine/stuff/frontend.javascript.md

 * [Callback Hell](http://callbackhell.com/) - A guide to writing elegant asynchronous javascript programs

+* [async](http://bredele.github.io/async/) - A collection of asynchronous patterns for nodejs and browsers

 * [promisejs.org](http://www.promisejs.org/) - Introducing the concept of Promises in JavaScript

     * [AMD loader in 30 lines of code](http://curiosity-driven.org/amd-loader-with-promises)